-3.2.1 The London Borough of Richmond upon Thames is a prosperous, safe and healthy borough and covers an area of 5,095 hectares (14,591 acres) in southwest London.
-It is the only London borough spanning both sides of the Thames, with river frontage of 21.5 miles and over 100 parks; this includes two Royal Parks, Richmond and Bushy, the Royal Botanical Gardens at Kew and many other wildlife habitats.
+3.2.1 The London Borough of Richmond upon Thames is a prosperous, safe and healthy borough that covers an area of 5,095 hectares (14,591 acres) in southwest London.
+It is the only London borough spanning both sides of the Thames, with river frontage of 21.5 miles.
+It contains over 100 parks; this includes two Royal Parks, Richmond and Bushy, the Royal Botanical Gardens at Kew and many other wildlife habitats.
 There are also many conservation areas and listed buildings, which reflect the rich historic character of the borough.
 The local community has a clearly expressed view that the borough's natural and built environment should be protected and enhanced.
 The main town centre is Richmond and there are four district centres at Twickenham, Teddington, East Sheen and Whitton.
-Richmond borough is one of the least deprived areas in the country It also has maintained a consistently higher employment rate than that of London as a whole since the onset of the economic downturn in late 2008.
+Richmond borough is one of the least deprived areas in the country.
+It also has maintained a consistently higher employment rate than that of London as a whole since the onset of the economic downturn in late 2008.
 A large proportion of the population of Richmond work in managerial, professional and technical jobs, meaning that the residents are generally highly skilled.
-Median annual earnings for residents of Richmond is considerably higher than the London average, which reflects the borough's position as a desirable place to live and to commute from for well paid jobs.
-Many local people commute out of the borough to work and at the same time, many non-residents come to work in Richmond each day.
+Median annual earnings for residents of Richmond are considerably higher than the London average, which reflects the borough's position as a desirable place to live and to commute from for well-paid jobs.
+Whilst any I people commute out of the borough for work, at the same time, many nonresidents come into Richmond to work each day.
 Overall, Richmond is an enterprising borough, whereby the enterprise stock has grown faster than in London since 2000 and business density levels are high.
 The visitor economy in Richmond supports a large amount of jobs.
 Major attractions like Kew Gardens, Hampton Court, Richmond Park and Twickenham stadium help to bring in around 3 million visitors per year.
-Whilst the borough has been relatively resilient to the economic pressures of recent years, there are some economic challenges and a significant constraint to growth is the physical infrastructure of the borough and the limited availability of the highest quality of office space.
+Whilst the borough has been relatively resilient to the economic pressures of recent years, there are some economic challenges.
+A significant constraint to growth is the physical infrastructure of the borough and the limited availability of employment land and good quality office space.
 Richmond is also the most expensive Outer London borough to buy in and private rents are high.
-Affordability is also a key issue affecting residents in Richmond both in the ability to rent privately or buy property.
+Affordability is a key issue affecting residents in Richmond both in the ability to rent privately or buy property.